Related policies

 “There is global concern about narrowing opportunities to influence where people live, to influence their street, their neighbourhood, their city.
 Those narrowing opportunities are a source of frustration for local residents.”
 Westender

-Policy Methods (Federal & State)
+Policy Actions (Federal & State)

-To help achieve this Sustainable Australia Party will:
+To support this objective, Sustainable Australia Party will:

 - Ensure proportionate new local infrastructure and services are delivered before or with increased local housing density and population including schools, hospitals, transport, childcare, aged care, libraries, green and recreational space, etc